-He conducts rigorous research using survey and administrative data that focuses on the policies and educator labor market patterns that exacerbate the unequal distribution of high quality teachers and the reforms intended to reduce this problem.
-Broadly, this research describes failures in the teacher labor market that impede the learning opportunities for underserved students and the ways in which changes in teacher education, development, and leadership opportunities can lead to better teacher retention and student outcomes, particularly in underserved schools.
+Christopher Redding conducts research using survey and administrative data that focuses on the policies and educator labor market patterns that exacerbate the unequal distribution of high quality teachers and the reforms intended to reduce this problem.
+This research describes failures in the teacher labor market that impede the learning opportunities for underserved students and the ways in which changes in teacher education, development and leadership opportunities can lead to better teacher retention and student outcomes, particularly in underserved schools.

 Industry Expertise (1)